-Narcissistic people will happily downplay our emotional feelings if it works in their favour to do so.
-They will invalidate our instinct.
+Narcissistic people will happily set the environment to provoke an emotional reaction from you, to use it against you.
+They will downplay our emotional feelings if it works in their favour to do so.
+They will invalidate our instincts.
 They will criticise, ridicule and mock our reactions.
 They will deny our reality, claiming something isn’t happening when it actually is.

 A Narcissist will call you crazy for something you later find out to be true.